pysys-test/pysys-test/docs/BaseTest.rst

   The project can be used to access information such as the project properties which are shared across all tests (e.g. for hosts and credentials).

+- ``self.disableCoverage`` *(bool)*: Set this to True to request that no code coverage is generated for this test (even when code coverage has been enabled for the PySys run), for example because this is a time-sensitive or performance-measuring test.
+Typically this would be set in an individual testcase, or in the `setup` method of a `BaseTest` subclass based on groups in the ``self.descriptor`` that indicate what kind of test this is.

 .. _assertions-and-outcomes:

 Assertions and outcomes